bbzaffari/MMIO-tripleDes-VHDL-core/README.md

 >    * Inside the container, those files will be accessible at `/home`.

 ---
-## 3rd — Starting and accessing the container (after the first run)
+## 3rd — Starting/accessing the container

 Once you've created the container using `docker run`, ***you don't need to recreate it again.***
 Instead, follow these two simple commands to ***reuse*** the container: